ewolff/microservices-primer/manuscript/chapter2.md

 Microservices can of course also bring along their own supporting services such as databases or other infrastructure.

-Besides, Microservice should have separate data storage i.e. a separate database or at least a separate schema in a common database.
+Besides, Microservices should possess their own separate data storage i.e. a separate database or at least a separate schema in a common database.
 Consequently, each Microservice is in charge of its own data.
 In fact, experience teaches that the shared use of database schemas renders changes to the data structures practically impossible.
-Since this interferes profoundly with software changeability, this kind of coupling should be excluded.
+Since this interferes profoundly with software changeability, this kind of coupling should be prevented.

-####Communication between Microservices
+####Communication Between Microservices

 Microservices have to be able to communicate with each other.
 This can be achieved in different manners: